acen20/cnn-tf-keras-audio-classification/README.md

 Note: Uncomment the MFCC extraction function to work with your own sounds.
 Otherwise, I have also provided a dummy dataset i.e. dataset.npy.

 # About dataset.npy
-MFCCs of dimension (178,44,13) where 178 are number of audio, 44 is the number of samples for each audio and 13 are number of MFCCs.
+MFCCs of dimension (178,44,13) where 178 are number of audio, 44 is the number of samples for each audio and 13 are number of MFCC Features.

 Labels of dimension (178,)